Solving SDP Completely with an Interior Point Oracle: Introduction

-There is a growing body of research aimed at understanding SDPs having pathological behaviours such as nonzero duality gaps and weak infeasibility.
+\end{itemize} There is a growing body of research aimed at understanding SDPs and conic linear programs having pathological behaviours such as nonzero duality gaps and weak infeasibility.
 Here we will mention a few of them.
-A problem is said to be weakly infeasible if there is no feasible solution but the distance between the underlying affine space and the cone under consideration is zero.
+A problem is called \emph{weakly infeasible} if there is no feasible solution but the distance between the underlying affine space and the cone under consideration is zero.
 Weak infeasibility is known to be very hard to detect numerically, see for instance P\'{o}lik and Terlaky \cite{polik_new_2009}.
 In \cite{waki_how_2012}, Waki showed that weakly infeasible problems sometimes arise from polynomial optimization.
-There is also a discussion on weak infeasibility in the context of SDPs in \cite{lourenco_muramatsu_tsuchiya}, where the authors introduce the notion of hyper feasible partitions and show that for weakly infeasible problems at most $n-1$ directions are needed to construct points close to $\PSDcone{n}$ and that belong to the underlying affine space defined by the problem.
-Hyper feasible partitions have many interesting properties and they can be used to find smaller problems that almost preserve the feasibility status of a given problem, see Theorem \ref{theo:hyper}.
-The result on the number of directions was recently generalized to arbitrary closed convex cones by Liu and Pataki, see \cite{LP15} for more details.
+There is also a discussion on weak infeasibility semidefinite programming and second order cone programming in \cite{lourenco_muramatsu_tsuchiya} and \cite{LMT16}, respectively.
+Some of the results in \cite{lourenco_muramatsu_tsuchiya} were generalized to arbitrary closed convex cones by Liu and Pataki, see \cite{LP15} for more details.
+See also \cite{LMT18}, where some results of \cite{LP15} on weakly infeasible problems are sharpened when the polyhedral faces of the underlying cone are taken into account.

-It is hard to obtain finite certificates of infeasibility for SDPs, because Farkas' Lemma does not hold in general for non-polyhedral cones.
-The first finite certificate was obtained by Ramana in \cite{Ramana95anexact}.
+It is hard to obtain finite certificates of infeasibility for SDPs, because there is no straightforward extension of Farkas' Lemma for non-polyhedral cones.
+Another issue is that, as shown by Porkolab and Khachiyan \cite{PK97}, even a reasonably sized SDP may only have exponentially small feasible solutions, which makes it hard to detect feasibility/infeasibility numerically.

+Nevertheless, the first finite infeasibility certificate was obtained by Ramana in \cite{Ramana95anexact} using his extended duality theory.
 Since then, Sturm mentioned the possibility of obtaining a finite certificate for infeasibility by using the directions produced in his regularization procedure, see page 1243 of \cite{sturm_error_2000}.
 More recently, Liu and Pataki have also obtained finite certificates through elementary reformulations \cite{LP15_2}.
 Interestingly, Klep and Schweighofer \cite{klep_exact_2013} also obtained certificates through a completely different approach using tools from real algebraic geometry.
+As we move from SDPs to conic linear programs over arbitrary cones, facial reduction seems to one of the few approaches that can provide finite certificates of infeasibility see, for example, \cite{LP15}.